eladschiller/Renaissance-SDN/README.md

 6. In the newly opened terminal on host 1, move to floodlight_global and start it by using the command **java -jar target/floodlight.jar**
 7. You are now able to see the network being discovered by the global controller.
 To run more than one controller, repeat steps 5-6 for other hosts.

+### Code Authors
+This version of the implementation is by Ivan Tannerud and Anton Lundgren, and it builds upon earlier work one by Michael Tran.
+Emelie Ekenstedt provided assistance along the way.

 References